-Stolen Calculators, A Search Warrant, And 2 Memories Of What Happened
+Stolen Calculators, A Search Warrant And 2 Memories Of What Happened

 Sometimes, people have a profound impact on our lives, shifting its trajectory.

-This story is part of our ongoing 'Missed Connections' series, and it begins at Southridge High School in Beaverton, Ore.
+This story is part of our ongoing "Missed Connections" series, and it begins at Southridge High School in Beaverton, Ore.

-In 2010, Greg McKelvey was a junior.
+In 2010, Greg McKelvey was a junior at the school.
 He remembers: "When I was in high school the police officer that was stationed in my school oftentimes called me and a lot of my friends out of class in his office."

-That was school resource officer Andrew Halbert.
-He was the police department's representative to Southridge High.

-"Anything that was easily picked up.
+Andrew Halbert, the police department's representative to Southridge High, recalls the school then had a rampant theft issue.
+He says, thieves would target "anything that was easily picked up.
 So, like a graphing calculator, iPod, iPhone — any sort of small electronic that was easy to take."

 Under pressure from school officials and parents, Halbert conducted an investigation into the thefts.
 For a year, Halbert conducted interviews and collected digital evidence.
 Halbert's investigation culminated in a search warrant executed in Greg McKelvey's home.